 According to Pienkowski, it was a combination of things.
 He was inspired by friends and family members who taught.
 His father, upon retiring from a career in chemical engineering, began teaching at a community college.

 He also wanted to use his experiences in instructing and mentoring and leading that he had developed while stationed over young enlisted men and women and officers in the Navy.
 And because he has two sons involved in the Boy Scouts, Pienkowski not only understands the needs young people have in regard to leadership, but has the desire to “give back to a younger generation in education.”

-“I wanted to have that impact on young adults,” he added.
+“I wanted to have that impact on young adults, so I joined the Regent University School of Education’s Career Switcher program.” he added.

 Pienkowski praised Regent’s Military Resource Center (MRC) for how they helped him transition into civilian life, which he said can be a “very scary” process.